Deaano/paranormal-expo/README.md

 # paranormal-expo
 paranormal investigators

 This is a project that i first started when i started learning html css and bootstrap, this project is incomplete.
+And has a temp position on my portfolio.